Healing Point House

 To help assess eligibility and other requirements, agents interested in referring candidates to the program are encouraged to contact Healing Point staff prior to referring a candidate to the program.

-How long do participants expected to stay in the program?
+How long are participants expected to stay in the program?

 The ideal length of time is 6-12 months.
 Candidates and participants can be approved to leave sooner or stay longer with prior approval from Healing Point staff.